Adverse Action Notice

 Purpose of an Adverse Action Notice

-They also allow consumers to access negative information on their credit reports without requesting a copy of it.
+While the adverse action notice gives consumers specific reasons for denial, they do not provide a comprehensive copy of the credit report.
+If you want a copy of your full credit report, you need to request it separately.
 When a negative item is cited on an adverse action notice, applicants can contact the consumer reporting agency (CRA) that reported the negative item if they believe the information on their report was placed there in error.

 Adverse action notices can also give consumers vital information about why they were offered risk-based pricing.
-Risk-based pricing entails that if an applicant has less-than-perfect credit, they can be offered more expensive terms on their loan documents or loan agreements .
+A factor in risk-based pricing is if an applicant has less-than-perfect credit, they can be offered more expensive terms on their loan documents or loan agreements .
+Other factors in this pricing include income, employment history, and debt-to-income ratio.

 These terms might include one of the following: